RGoulart93/Portifolio/README.md

 ---
 <a name="projeto-2"></a>
-## 2º Semestre • "semestre/ano" • "Nome do projeto"
+## 2º Semestre • "semestre/ano" • "Strategy - Promarking"
 > Descrever aqui um resumo do projeto.

 ### Requisitos do Projeto